 See the troubleshooting pages on this site about how to fix a leaking tank check valve.

-If your air compressor has or is developing a mechanical issue - perhaps a weakened or broken valve or a blown gasket in the pump, the compressor may have to run much longer than normal to fill the tank to cut out.
+If your air compressor has or is developing a mechanical issue – perhaps a weakened or broken intake or pressure valve or a blown gasket in the pump, the compressor may have to run much longer than normal to fill the tank to cut out.
 It may run so long that the motor will shut down on thermal cutout before the tank is full.
 If you air compressor seems to be undergoing this scenario, it may be time to add a valve and gasket kit.
 The troubleshooting pages on this site address these issues.